AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

     **Example:** `128MB`

-- `client_size`: The maximum size of the DNS results cache for each configured client’s address or subnetwork as human-readable data size.
+- `client_size`: The maximum size of the DNS result cache for each configured client’s address or subnetwork as human-readable data size.
 It must be greater than zero if `enabled` is `true`.

     **Example:** `4MB`